 How to Use the Nik Collection

-No Nik Collection review is complete without looking at the things that actually matter.
-In this case, that’s the eight editing tools the collection consists of.
+No Nik Collection review is complete without looking at what really matters.
+In this case, that’s the seven editing tools the collection consists of.

-It’s these eight tools that are the meat of the collection.
+These eight tools are the meat of the collection.
 Personally, I find some more useful than others.
-Some have a crucial role in my post-processing workflow while others have rarely been opened.
+Some have a crucial role in my post-processing workflow, while others have rarely been opened.
 I’m sure this will be the case for most.
 As with anything, it takes time to develop your own workflow.
-What works for some, might not work for others.
+What works for some might not work for others.

 Analog Efex